AG Paxton Tries Again to Remove Judge in Criminal Case

 Judge Mary Murphy declined, telling Paxton she lacks such power and that the matter is under the jurisdiction of trial and appellate courts.

 Gallagher cited convenience for moving the trial to Harris County, noting that special prosecutors Brian Wice, Kent Schaffer and Nicole DeBorde and defense attorney Dan Cogdell are all based in Houston.

-Paxton’s attorneys are scheduled to appear before Gallagher in Harris County on Thursday to discuss his removal requests.
-Paxton is asking the 5th Court of Appeals to cancel the hearing.

-The special prosecutors responded to Paxton’s latest request on Tuesday, telling the court in a letter that Paxton erred by not filing his request with an appeals court in Houston.
+Those special prosecutors responded to Paxton’s latest request on Tuesday, telling the court in a letter that Paxton erred by not filing his request with an appeals court in Houston.

+Paxton’s attorneys were scheduled to appear before Gallagher in Harris County on Thursday to discuss his removal requests.
+The 5th Court of Appeal’s order effectively cancels that hearing.